-- In a large bowl, use an electric mixer to combine the sugar, butter, baking soda and salt in a mixing bowl and beat until blended.
+- In a large bowl, use an electric mixer to combine the sugar, butter, baking soda and salt; beat until blended.
 Add the eggs 1 at a time, beating well and scraping the bowl after each addition.
 Mix in the lemon zest and lemon juice.
 Add the flour and yogurt alternately, beating well after each addition.

 - Spoon the batter into the prepared pan.
 Bake for 25 to 30 minutes or until a wooden pick inserted in the center comes out clean.
 Cool in the pan on a wire rack for 15 minutes.

-- Prepare the glaze: Combine the sugar, lime juice and water in a saucepan and mix well.
+- Combine the sugar, lime juice and water in a saucepan and mix well.
 Cook until the sugar dissolves, stirring frequently.
-Stir in the tequila.
+Remove from heat and stir in the tequila.

-- Assembly: Invert the warm cake onto a serving platter and brush with the glaze until it is absorbed.
+- Invert the warm cake onto a serving platter and brush with the glaze until it is absorbed.
 Let stand until cool.
 Slice and garnish each serving with a dollop of whipped cream and a twisted lime slice.